surifirstpin/biplus_documentation/version.1/Reports.md

 -   **Calculation**  derive arithmetical & logical expressions.

--   **Calculate on the raw data**  this function is applied directly on the retrieved value of the fields, initially before pivot or grouping options are applied.
+-   **Calculate on the raw data**  By enabling the field **calculate on raw** the calculation is applied on all the rows irrespective of grouping and pivot settings, if disabled calculation applied on abstract values only.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b10da52fba77e866f8f30ae57fabe5c0d0f8c142/images/ful_calculated.png)